-Be on the lookout for the new commercials with Ellie Kemper promoting the Chase Freedom Unlimited credit card!
+Be on the lookout for the new commercials with Ellie Kemper promoting the Chase Freedom Unlimited® credit card!
 The quirky comedy star was recently spotted filming in Time Square clutching the new cash back credit card from Chase.
 Kemper is best-known as the eponymous title character in Netflix's comedy, Unbreakable Kimmy Schmidt, which recently kicked off its second season.
-You may also recognise Kemper as Erin in The Office.
-She has now has now joined the ranks of numerous A-list celebrities featured in commercials for credit cards.
-For more details on Kemper’s favorite piece of plastic, check out our detailed review of the Chase Freedom Unlimited credit card.
+You may also recognize Kemper as Erin in The Office.
+She has now had now joined the ranks of numerous A-list celebrities featured in commercials for credit cards.
+For more details on Kemper’s favorite piece of plastic, check out our detailed review of the Chase Freedom Unlimited®.

 The Evolution of Celebrities & Credit Card Commercials

 Chase isn’t the first credit card issuer to use popular comedy figures to promote their plastic.
 You’ve probably seen the hilarious commercials with Tina Fey and Ellen DeGeneres touting the world class customer service and premium benefits of American Express cards.
 In fact, Amex has been making viewers laugh since the late 90’s when they featured Jerry Seinfeld in a string of TV commercials inviting consumers to “Do more with the American Express Card”.
-Interestingly enough, Tina Fey, who recently stared in a hysterical commercial for the Blue Cash Everyday Card from American Express, is an executive producer for Unbreakable Kimmy Schmidt which stars the spokeswoman for the new Chase Freedom Unlimited Card.
+Interestingly enough, Tina Fey, who recently starred in a hysterical commercial for the Blue Cash Everyday® Card from American Express, is an executive producer for Unbreakable Kimmy Schmidt which stars the spokeswoman for the new Chase Freedom Unlimited®.

 Can We Trust These Hollywood Endorsements?

-In the commercial, Ellie Kemper certainly makes the Chase Freedom Unlimited sound like the best credit card on the planet.
-The hilarious 30-second reel highlights that you will earn unlimited 1.5% cash back on everything you buy and that you can spend that cash back on anything you want.
+In the commercial, Ellie Kemper certainly makes the Chase Freedom Unlimited® like the best credit card on the planet.
+The hilarious 30-second reel highlights that you will earn unlimited 1.5% cash back on every purchase you buy and that you can spend that cash back on anything you want.
 We don’t recommend throwing your credit card to the wind in the middle of Time Square like Kemper does four seconds into the commercial, but other than that, she’s pretty much spot on with the key features of this rewarding credit card.

 If anything, the commercial actually undersells this new piece of plastic.
-Yes, the Chase Freedom Unlimited earns you 1.5% cash back, but for folks who use Chase Ultimate Rewards points to get free travel, this credit cards offer is even more exciting that Kemper makes it out to be.
-If you have the Chase Sapphire Preferred® Card or the Chase Ink Plus® Business Credit Card, you can transfer your points to a number of airline and hotel loyalty programs to get an even better value for your points.
+Yes, the Chase Freedom Unlimited® earns you Unlimited 1.5% cash back on every purchase, but for folks who use Chase Ultimate Rewards points to get free travel, this credit cards offer is even more exciting that Kemper makes it out to be.
+If you have the Chase Sapphire Preferred® Card or the Ink Plus® Business Credit Card, you can transfer your points to a number of airline and hotel loyalty programs to get an even better value for your points.
 While these two cards have nice bonus categories for earning extra points, you still only earn a flat 1 point per dollar on most things you buy.

-The Chase Freedom Unlimited Card now gives cardholders a chance to get a minimum of 1.5 points per dollar on every purchase.
+The Chase Freedom Unlimited® now gives cardholders a chance to get a minimum of 1.5 points per dollar on every purchase.
 When you redeem your points for travel with great partners like Hyatt Hotels or United Airlines, it’s easy to get as much as 2¢ per point.
-At the rate, it’s like you’re actually earning 3% “cash back” with the Chase Freedom Unlimited!
+At the rate, it’s like you’re actually earning 3% “cash back” with the Chase Freedom Unlimited®!

 American Express has long been the gold standard when it comes to customer service, and in one of Tina Fey’s commercials, Amex puts this on display when a customer service rep calls Tina to verify a suspicious purchase of 14,000 racket balls.
 The idea is that when you need it most, the world class customer service from American Express will always have your back.
 American Express cardholders should certainly expect excellent fraud monitoring on their card, but in reality, this is a service that you would hope to find from any major credit card issuer.